itszootime/ps-framework/README.md

 return outputs;
 ```

-Once complete, add the fully qualified name of your process class to the configuration file.
+Once complete, add the fully qualified name of your process class to the framework configuration file, `src/main/resources/config.json`.

 ```javascript
 { 'encodingClasses': [],